Xerox

-Xerox Holdings Corporation (/ˈzɪərɒks/, ZEER-oks) is an American corporation that sells printers, digital document products and services in more than 160 countries.
+Xerox Holdings Corporation (/ˈzɪərɒks/, ZEER-oks) is an American corporation that sells printers, digital document products, and services in more than 160 countries.
 Xerox was the pioneer of the photocopier market, beginning with the introduction of the Xerox 914 in 1959, so much so that the word xerox is commonly used as a synonym for photocopy.
 Xerox is headquartered in Norwalk, Connecticut, though it is incorporated in New York with its largest group of employees based around Rochester, New York, where the company was founded.
-As a large developed company, it is consistently placed in the list of Fortune 500 companies.
+As a large, established business, it is consistently placed on the Fortune 500 list of companies.

 The company purchased Affiliated Computer Services for $6.4 billion in early 2010.
 On December 31, 2016, Xerox separated its business process service operations, essentially those operations acquired with the purchase of Affiliated Computer Services, into a new publicly traded company, Conduent.
-Xerox focuses on its document technology and document outsourcing business, and traded on the NYSE from 1961 to 2021, and the Nasdaq since 2021.
+Xerox focused on its document technology and document outsourcing business and traded on the NYSE from 1961 to 2021 and on the Nasdaq since 2021.

 Researchers at Xerox and its Palo Alto Research Center invented several important elements of personal computing, such as the desktop metaphor GUI, the computer mouse and desktop computing.
-The concepts were adopted by Apple Inc. and later Microsoft.
+The concepts were adopted by Apple and later Microsoft.

 History

-Xerox was founded in 1906 in Rochester, New York, as the Haloid Photographic Company.
+Xerox was founded in 1906 in Rochester, New York, as Haloid.
 It manufactured photographic paper and equipment.

-In 1938, Chester Carlson, a physicist working independently, invented a process for printing images using an electrically charged photoconductor-coated metal plate and dry powder "toner".
-However, it would take more than 20 years of refinement before the first automated machine to make copies was commercialized, using a document feeder, scanning light, and a rotating drum.
+In 1938, Chester Carlson, a physicist working independently, invented a process for printing images using an electrically charged photoconductor-coated metal plate and dry powder “toner.”
+However, it would take over 20 years of refinement before the first automated machine to make copies was commercialized, using a document feeder, scanning light, and a rotating drum.